technology-toolbox/website/content/blog/jjameson/2009/09/19/moss-2007-master-page-comparison.md

 ---
-title: "MOSS 2007 Master Page Comparison"
+title: MOSS 2007 Master Page Comparison
 date: 2009-09-19T07:56:00-06:00
 excerpt:
-  "This morning I came across an old (June 2007) Excel spreadsheet that I created back when I was working on the Agilent Technologies project.
-The spreadsheet lists the various placeholder elements in both application.master and default.master for Microsoft..."
+  This morning I came across an old (June 2007) Excel spreadsheet that I created back when I was working on the Agilent Technologies project.
+The spreadsheet lists the various placeholder elements in both application.master and default.master for Microsoft...
 aliases:
   [
     "/blog/jjameson/archive/2009/09/18/moss-2007-master-page-comparison.aspx",